BarryBeics/Project-Two/TESTING.md

 ### 2.1.
 Mobiles ###
 Notes:
-- iPhone5, Galaxy S5/S6/S7 & Xperia Z3/Z3 :   Render fail, box breaks onto next line not as intentded.
+- iPhone5, Galaxy S5/S6/S7 & Xperia Z3/Z3 :   Render fail, box breaks onto next line not as intended.

 All the errors found have now been fixed as shown below.